Review of Major Global Conflicts in the Year: What Are the Characteristics and Tactics?

 India's original plan was likely to maintain conflict along the land border while utilizing air power and cruise missiles to strike deep into Pakistani territory, thereby controlling the intensity of the conflict.
 In response, Pakistan, having long anticipated India's war preparations, actively leveraged its rapidly advancing multi-domain operational capabilities in recent years to counter India's actions.

-The downed Indian military "Rafale" fighter jet was the first "Rafale" received by the Indian Air Force.
-(Image sourced from the internet; please contact for removal if there is any infringement.)
+The downed Indian Air Force BS001 Rafale fighter jet, which was the first Rafale received by the Indian Air Force (Image source: internet, please contact for removal if there is any infringement)

-The overwhelmingly one-sided outcome of the air combat likely led to a setback in India's overall strategic plans.
-The Indian Air Force did not conduct any operations in the two days that followed, relying instead on land-based long-range munitions and drones for airstrikes, which significantly reduced efficiency.
-It was not until the [specific date] that the Indian Air Force resumed small-scale airstrikes, while the Pakistani Air Force swiftly retaliated in response.
-With the air force withdrawn from the battlefield, India's room for escalating the conflict was greatly diminished, effectively losing the initiative in the strategic contest.
-Pakistan successfully leveraged its limited resources to counter a larger adversary, and this historic large-scale beyond-visual-range air combat thus took on significant strategic importance.
+The one-sided outcome of the May 7 air battle likely led to a setback in India's overall strategic plan.
+The Indian Air Force did not conduct any operations for two days afterward, relying only on land-based long-range munitions and drones for airstrikes, resulting in a significant drop in efficiency.
+It was not until May 10 that the Indian Air Force resumed small-scale airstrikes, while the Pakistani Air Force swiftly retaliated, refusing to back down.
+With the air force withdrawing from the battlefield, India's room for escalating the conflict was greatly reduced, effectively losing the initiative in the strategic contest.
+Pakistan successfully achieved a significant victory with limited resources, and this largest beyond-visual-range air battle in history thus gained strategic significance.

-In addition to aerial combat, both India and Pakistan have employed tactics such as drone strikes, cyber attacks, long-range artillery strikes, and ballistic missile anti-radiation operations.
-However, due to the high importance both sides place on information warfare, there has been significant information pollution, making it difficult to confirm many battlefield achievements deep within enemy territory through public channels.
-Nevertheless, it should be noted that the technological level demonstrated in this short yet intense conflict between India and Pakistan is slightly higher than that seen in the Russia-Ukraine conflict, with more diverse tactical applications, making it more significant for reference.
+Apart from the May 7 air combat, both India and Pakistan also employed tactics such as drone strikes, cyber attacks, long-range artillery strikes, and ballistic missile anti-radiation operations.
+However, due to the high importance both sides placed on information warfare, there was significant information pollution, making it difficult to confirm many achievements deep within the opponent's territory through public channels.
+Nevertheless, it should be noted that the technological level demonstrated in this short yet intense conflict between India and Pakistan was slightly higher than that seen in the Russia-Ukraine conflict, with more diverse tactical applications, offering greater reference value.

 Israel-Iran Conflict: Airstrikes and Ballistic Missile Tactics